ualib/agda-algebras/quotients.rst

 .. proof:example::

-   Consider this "real-world" example in which it is useful to "mod out"---i.e., ignore by forming a quotient---irrelevant information.
+   Consider the following "real-world" situation in which it is useful to "mod out"---i.e., ignore by forming a quotient---irrelevant information.

-   In a study of image data for the purpose of facial recognition---specifically, the task of identifying a particular person in different photographs---the orientation of a person's face is unimportant.
-Indeed, it would be silly to infer that faces in multiple photos belong to different people on the basis that the faces are orientated differently with respect to the camera's field of view.
+   In a study of image data for the purpose of face recognition---specifically, the task of identifying a particular person in different photographs---the orientation of a person's face is unimportant, and it would be silly to infer that faces in multiple photos belong to different people solely because they are orientated differently with respect to the camera's field of view.

-   In this application it seems reasonable to collect in a single group (equivalence class) those faces that differ only with respect to their spacial orientations.
+   In this application it is reasonable to collect into a single group (equivalence class) those face images that differ only with respect to the spacial orientation of the face.
 We might call two faces from the same class "equivalent modulo orientation."

-As we have seen, equivalence classes collect similar objects together, unifying them into a single entity (e.g., the collection of all images of the face of a particular individual).
+Thus, equivalence classes collect similar objects together, unifying them into a single entity (e.g., the collection of all images of the face of a single individual).
 Thus :math:`A/{≡}` is a version of :math:`A` where similar elements are compressed into a single element, so irrelevant distinctions can be ignored.

 .. proof:example::